solhuang/dictlist/README.md

 ### get()

-The get method will return one dictionary from within the list.
+The get method will return one dictionary from within the list of dictionaries where the key/value that was passed as the keyword arguments matches the key/value of the dictionary.
 If none is found or if multiple dictionaries match the search criteria, an exception is raised.

 	>>> people.get(id=1)
 	{'status': 'RETIRED', 'affiliation': 'REBEL_ALLIANCE', 'age': 57, 'id': 1, 'name': 'Obi-Wan Kenobi'}